10 sustainable materials for corporate gifts explained

 8. Jute

-Jute fibers come from a plant in which the outer trunk and bark are used in production.
-The jute plant is ready to be harvested after only 4 to 6 months of growing and has a high crop yield.
-An efficient and very strong raw material!
-In addition, jute, like bamboo, does not require pesticides or fertilizers and only promotes soil fertility.
-Add to that the wear resistance of the material and it results in perfectly durable material for promotional gifts.
+Jute fibres come from a plant in which the outer stem and bark are used in production.
+After just 4 to 6 months of growth, the jute plant is ready to be harvested and also delivers a high crop yield.
+An efficient and very strong raw material indeed!
+In addition, like bamboo, jute requires no pesticides or fertilisers and even improves soil fertility.
+Add to that the material’s durability and abrasion resistance, and you have the perfect sustainable choice for business gifts.
+For example, take a look at our jute bags.

 9. Hemp